smcastellanosp/smcastellanosp.github.io/_pages/about.md

 Beyond research, I am passionate about collaboration and supervision.
 I have co-supervised PhD and Master students on projects related to federated learning, human activity recognition, and AI planning for engineering and smart grids.

 📄 You can explore my publications and projects, or connect with me to discuss opportunities for collaboration.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.